mcoto004CR/pi-kube/README.md

 I highly recommend once in the shell, enter "passwd" to change your password.

-1.- Configure you wifi (I recommend Ethernet if you can) Use ifconfig, to get your current ip
+1.- Configure you wifi (I recommend Ethernet if you can)

+   Below you can setup your WiFI SSID
+     sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
+      network={
+          ssid="your SSID"
+          psk="your WiFi Password"
+      }

+  then: sudo reboot

+  Use ifconfig, to get your current ip
   Copy your IP